nmatcho/cron-persistence-worm/README.md

 ## Response Actions

-1. **Isolated the VM** in Azure Security Center to prevent further spread.
+1. **Isolated the VM** in Microsoft Defender for Endpoint to prevent further spread.
 2. **Ran malware scans** to verify infection scope.
 3. **Correlated Defender alerts** to confirm lateral movement behavior.
 4. **Communicated with VM owner** — confirmed owner was active during event but unaware of `astats` activity.
 5. **Documented and preserved evidence** (screenshots, queries, command logs).
+6. **Escalated to Senior Engineer for Further Investigation** - Senior engineer determined the script to be cryptomining software and identified the root cause misconfigurations.

 ---